 Program Requirements: The curriculum includes technical courses in networking as well as related courses in Information Technology and general education.
 Instruction includes both the theoretical concepts and practical applications required for success in the field of Networking Technology.
 The student is urged to consult with the Student Services Office and his or her faculty advisor in planning his program.
-Upon successful completion of the four-semester program, the graduate will be awarded the Associate of Applied Science in Information Systems Technology and a specialization in Networking Systems Technology.
+Upon successful completion of the four-semester program, the graduate will be awarded the Associate of Applied Science in Information Systems Technology with a major in Information Systems Technology and a specialization in Networking Systems Technology.